tigera-solutions/cnapp-workshop/modules/connect-image-registry.md

 **Goal:** Add image registry to Calico Cloud management plane.

->In the instructor-led workshop, you will be provided with the credentials to access the Azure Container Registry.
-When following this workshop in a self guided setting, you will need to configure and connect your own container registry.
-The workshop uses [microservices-demo](https://github.com/GoogleCloudPlatform/microservices-demo) images of versions `v0.3.2` and `v0.3.8`.
+>The workshop uses [microservices-demo](https://github.com/GoogleCloudPlatform/microservices-demo) images of versions `v0.3.2` and `v0.3.8`.
 In the self guided workshop setting you will need to build and push those images to your image registry and then adjust demo application manifests to reference your image registry.

 **Start the CLI scanner**
 ========================